Fleksy: Software

-Fleksy’s auto-correct algorithm functions through a combination of analysis of user typing patterns and linguistic context.
-Analysis of tap locations (rather than letters selected) affords it the ability to remain tolerant of drifting errors and allows the user to type on an invisible keyboard or even off the keyboard in some instances.
-As a result, Fleksy has been embraced by the visually-impaired community.
-The software has been considered for the "Story of the Year" of the Technology Year in Review for 2012 by the American Foundation for the Blind.
+Fleksy's auto-correct algorithm functioned through a combination of analysis of user typing patterns and linguistic context.
+It analyzed tap locations rather than the letters selected, which gave it a degree of tolerance for imprecise input, allowing users to type on an invisible keyboard or even outside the keyboard boundaries in some cases.
+This behavior made it particularly accessible to the visually impaired community.
+The software was considered for the "Story of the Year" category of the Technology Year in Review for 2012 by the American Foundation for the Blind.

-Fleksy allows sighted people to blind-type on a touchscreen.
-Quentin Stafford-Fraser said on his website: "I found I could type whole sentences immediately, without looking at the keyboard".
+The keyboard also allowed sighted users to type without looking at the screen.
+Quentin Stafford-Fraser wrote on his website: "I found I could type whole sentences immediately, without looking at the keyboard".

 Availability

-Fleksy is available in 82 languages and QWERTY, AZERTY, QWERTZ, Dvorak, and Colemak layouts on Android and iOS.
-The Fleksy SDK provides autocorrection, next word prediction and swipe input.
+Fleksy was available in 82 languages and supported QWERTY, AZERTY, QWERTZ, Dvorak, and Colemak keyboard layouts on Android and iOS.
+The Fleksy SDK offered autocorrection, next-word prediction, and swipe input for third-party developers.

 Awards

-Fleksy has received a number of awards since its release in July 2012:
+Fleksy received a number of awards following its release in July 2012: